 *Prior determination of equivalency is recommended using Xavier University’s Transfer Equivalency System (TES)

-Required Pre-requisite Courses
+Required Pre-Requisite Courses

-- Abnormal Psychology (3 cr hr)
+- Abnormal Psychology (3 cr. hour)

 - Developmental Psychology (lifespan) (3 cr hr)